ArasLabs/aras-homepage/README.md

 	<!-- <link rel="stylesheet" type="text/css" href="css/photo.css"> -->
     ```

+    Tip: Here's a great site with a gallery of color gradients: [https://uigradients.com/](https://uigradients.com/).

 7. If you want to show custom links in the navigation bar, you can add them to the `links` Dictionary.

     ```(html)